East Sussex Youth Voice Group

 • Made surveys and events that let young people share their thoughts

-• Informed the refresh of the Children and Young People's Plan
+• Informed of the refresh of the Children and Young People's Plan

 • Informed the Sussex Mental Health and Emotional Wellbeing strategy